00Julian00/Nova/README.md

     - Basic vocal interaction using Google STT, OpenAIs Whisper, OpenAIs GPT 3.5 and Elevenlabs multilingual v1.
     - Basic modules.

+### ⚠️SECURITY WARNING
+# When using modules created by third parties, please exercise caution:

+1. Always review the code: Thoroughly examine any third-party module before running it.
+This is crucial for ensuring its safety and understanding its functionality.
+2. Limited protection: While Nova attempts to restrict access to sensitive libraries, this does not guarantee complete security.
+Determined actors may find ways to circumvent these restrictions.
+3. Trust is key: Only use modules from sources you trust.
+Be especially cautious with modules that handle sensitive data or perform system operations.
+4. Keep updated: Regularly update Nova to have the best possible protection against threats and bad actors.
+5. Report suspicions: If you encounter a module that seems malicious or insecure, please report it to the Nova community.

+## Remember: The safety of your system ultimately depends on your vigilance.
+Nova's security features are a supplement to, not a replacement for, your own careful review and judgment.

 ## License